TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Besides flashes, there are also _blinks_.
 Blinking content switches between two states.
 It's usually used to draw attention to specific elements on a page.

-The frequency of general and red flashes, as well as blinks, should not exceed 3 times per second or 3 hertz (Hz).
+The frequency of general and red flashes, as well as blinks, should not exceed three (3) times per second or three (3) hertz (Hz).
 This is the minimum accessibility requirement for people with photosensitive epilepsy.

 The best solution to the problem of flashes and blinks is to avoid them altogether.
 Another approach is the small safe area technique, where you reduce the size of the video or the part of the page with potentially dangerous animation.
 The area should occupy less than 10% of the central field of vision or less than 25% of the screen size.
 This is because the central part of the eye consists of a large number of sensors that more actively transmit signals to the visual cortex and can overload neurons.